opensearch-project/documentation-website/_security-analytics/security.md

 # OpenSearch Security for Security Analytics

-You can use the security plugin with anomaly detection in OpenSearch to limit non-admin users to specific actions.
+You can use OpenSearch Security with Security Analytics to manage non-admin user permissions and assign the actions they can and cannot perform.
 For example, you might want some users to only be able to create, update, or delete detectors, while others to only view detectors.

-All anomaly detection indices are protected as system indices.
-Only a super admin user or an admin user with a TLS certificate can access system indices.
-For more information, see [System indices]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).
+All Security Analytics indexes are protected as system indexes.
+Only a super admin user or an admin user with a TLS certificate can access system indexes.
+For more information, see [System indexes]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).

-Security for anomaly detection works the same as [security for alerting]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/security/).
+Security for Security Analytics works much the same as [Alerting security]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/security/).

 ## Basic permissions

-As an admin user, you can use the security plugin to assign specific permissions to users based on which APIs they need access to.
-For a list of supported APIs, see [Anomaly detection API]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/api/).
+As an admin user, you can use Security to assign specific permissions to users based on the specific APIs they need to access.
+For a list of supported APIs, see [API tools]({{site.url}}{{site.baseurl}}/security-analytics/api-tools/index/).

-OpenSearch Security has two built-in roles that cover most Security Analytics use cases: `anomaly_full_access` and `anomaly_read_access`.
+OpenSearch Security has two built-in roles that cover most Security Analytics use cases: `security_analytics_full_access` and `security_analytics_read_access`.
 For descriptions of each, see [Predefined roles]({{site.url}}{{site.baseurl}}/security/access-control/users-roles#predefined-roles).

-If these roles don't meet your needs, mix and match individual anomaly detection [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) to suit your use case.
+If these roles don't meet your needs, mix and match individual Security Analytics [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) to suit your use case.
 Each action corresponds to an operation in the REST API.
-For example, the `cluster:admin/opensearch/ad/detector/delete` permission lets you delete detectors.
+For example, the `cluster:admin/opensearch/securityanalytics/detector/delete` permission lets you delete detectors.

-### A note on alerts and fine-grained access control

-When a trigger generates an alert, the detector configurations, the alert itself, and any notification that is sent to a channel may include metadata describing the index being queried.
-By design, the plugin must extract the data and store it as metadata outside of the index.
-[Document-level security]({{site.url}}{{site.baseurl}}/security/access-control/document-level-security) (DLS) and [field-level security]({{site.url}}{{site.baseurl}}/security/access-control/field-level-security) (FLS) access controls are designed to protect the data in the index.
-But once the data is stored outside the index as metadata, users with access to the detector and monitor configurations, alerts, and their notifications will be able to view this metadata and possibly infer the contents and quality of data in the index, which would otherwise be concealed by DLS and FLS access control.

-To reduce the chances of unintended users viewing metadata that could describe an index, we recommend that administrators enable role-based access control and keep these kinds of design elements in mind when assigning permissions to the intended group of users.
-See [Limit access by backend role](#advanced-limit-access-by-backend-role) for details.

 ## (Advanced) Limit access by backend role